-Level II Prerequisites: ELE 254 minimum grade "C-" or equivalent 60 lecture, 30 lab, 0 clinical, 0 other, 90 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6 Level II Prerequisites: ELE 254 minimum grade "C-" or equivalent 60 lecture, 30 lab, 0 clinical, 0 other, 90 total contact hours

 This is a course in industrial control logic.
 Students will learn combinational and sequential relay logic analysis and recognize some logic design and simplification techniques.
 Lecture and laboratory topics will include control systems, number systems and codes, Boolean logic, ladder logic diagrams, IEC symbols, and the programming and use of programmable logic controllers (PLCs) to implement combinational and sequential control applications.